istio/istio.io/content/blog/2019/mesh-federation/index.md

 ---

 Managing applications across multiple Kubernetes clusters is currently one of the hottest topics in Kubernetes and Istio communities.
-You may need to split your applications between multiple clusters for the many different reasons:
+You may need to split your applications between multiple clusters for different reasons:

 -  scalability limits of a single cluster
 -  separation of production/dev/test/staging environments